COS-301/miniproject-2023/libs/app/inbox/feature/README.md

-# app-chat-feature
+# app-inbox-feature

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test app-chat-feature` to execute the unit tests.
+Run `nx test app-inbox-feature` to execute the unit tests.